About This Chapter

 67. Real GDP Per Capita: Definition & Formula

 There are many different ways that economists measure a nation's wealth.
 In this lesson, you'll learn the definition and meaning of one such metric - real GDP per capita.
-After the lesson you can check your understanding with a short quiz.
+After finishing the lesson, you can check your understanding with a short quiz.

 68. Real GDP: Definition & Formula